Paolo Girgenti

 Paolo Girgenti (1767/69 – 1819) was an Italian painter of the late 18th and early 19th-centuries, active in Naples.

-He was born in Agrigento, Sicily, known in Sicilian language as Girgenti.
+He was born in Agrigento, Sicily, known in the Sicilian language as Girgenti.
 He studied, along with a Giuseppe Camerata from Sciacca, under Fedele Fischetti.
 He became the president of the Neapolitan Academy of Fine Arts at the beginning of the 19th century.
 He made a copy of Raphael's Repose in Egypt.
 He painted a Sleeping Cupid, of which a copy is found in the Museo Pepoli in Trapani.